-They say a visit to this part of the world is never complete without visiting at least one of the many Costa Rica reserves and national parks that are all famous for having abundance in nature, wildlife and activities.
+They say a visit to this part of the world is never complete without visiting at least one of the many Costa Rica national parks and reserves that are all famous for having abundance in nature, wildlife, and activities.

 The Monteverde Cloud Forest Reserve is one of the Costa Rica parks that are a perfect location to go birdwatching.

 Come early in the morning and get welcomed by exquisite bird species such as the resplendent quetzal, the bellbird, and the umbrellabird.

 Go on a guided tour around the Monteverde Cloud Forest Reserve and see a whole world of tropical plants that include a variety of orchids and towering trees.